St. Louis Product Liability Lawyer

 • Defective car seats or strollers

 • Electronic toys with lithium-ion batteries.
-Poorly made lithium-ion batteries can explode when overheated and also pose a toxic exposure risk.
+Poorly made lithium-ion batteries can explode when overheated, posing a toxic exposure risk.

-An injury to a child is a serious matter and parents can research whether any class-action lawsuits exist for a particular brand or product.
+An injury to a child is a serious matter and parents can research whether any class-action lawsuits exist for a particular brand medical device or product.

 Proving a Defective Product Caused Your Injury

-If a product manufacturer failed to warn consumers of a known risk associated with intended use of a product, the manufacturer is liable for any resulting damages.
+If a product manufacturer fails to warn consumers of a known risk associated with the intended use of a product, the manufacturer is liable for any resulting damages.
 Plaintiffs in product liability lawsuits can claim several types of damages.
-It’s essential for potential plaintiffs to retain all documentation and evidence pertinent to their claims, regardless of whether they intend to join a class-action lawsuit or file an individual lawsuit.
+It’s essential for potential plaintiffs to retain all documentation and evidence pertinent to their claims, regardless of whether they intend to seek compensation, join a class-action lawsuit, or file an individual lawsuit.

 Damages and Compensation in Product Liability Claims

-Generally, plaintiffs in product liability lawsuits can claim economic and non-economic damages depending on the type of damages experienced from the defective product.
+Generally, plaintiffs in a product liability lawsuit can claim economic and non-economic damages depending on the type of damages experienced by the defective product.
 Most product liability claims will lead to compensation for:

 • Medical expenses.
 The plaintiff can sue for the cost of treating injuries caused by the defective product.
-This applies to immediate expenses such as ambulance fees and hospital bills as well as the cost of necessary treatments or long-term care.
+This applies to immediate expenses such as ambulance fees, hospital bills, and the cost of necessary treatments or long-term care.

 • Lost income.
-If a defective product injury forces the plaintiff to miss work, he or she can sue for the wages lost during that time.
+If a defective product injury forces the plaintiff to miss work, he or she can sue for the lost wages.
 In the event a defective product causes a catastrophic injury that prevents the victim from working in the future, the victim can sue for the lost wages he or she would have reasonably expected to earn had the injury not occurred.

 • Cost of disability.
 If a defective product injury permanently alters the plaintiff’s lifestyle, he or she can sue for the associated expenses.
 For example, a plaintiff who requires a wheelchair after a defective product injury can sue for the cost of installing a wheelchair ramp.